Friday 30 November 2018

 Even stranger, the Marvel Tales issues were reprinting the John Romita era Spider-Man stories by this time.
 So I really can't see why you wouldn't use the original covers, as Romita was also still drawing covers for the 1972 era Amazing Spider-Man comics.

 Yet despite these minor carps, Marvel Tales and Marvel's Greatest Comics - along with their other reprint-y stablemates - offered me an terrific opportunity to have reading copies of all these classic Marvel stories at exceptionally cheap prices.
-Really, no one wanted this stuff during the 1990s and you could pick it up for pennies.
+No one really wanted this stuff during the 1990s and you could pick it up for pennies.

 These days we have stacks of wonderful reprints of classic comics from just about every era in every high street bookshop, all printed on lavish glossy white paper.